“He Was Never The Same.”

 Over the years, Felix continued working for various print shops, including the Sun Times, the Tribune and Irving Berlin Press.
 His passions in life seemed to have been listening to opera, watching football, and going to the Lincoln Park Zoo.
 He apparently visited the zoo almost every day, saying that he much preferred the company of animals to humans.
 In his late forties, however, he did finally reach out to Felicia, who was surprised but happy that he had contacted her.
 Over the next decade, they had sporadic communication, Felicia suspecting that not only was she his only friend during those years but that he was an alcoholic as well.

-When Felix was 55 years old, he was diagnosed with diabetes and was off work for a significant period of time.
+When Felix was 55 years old, he was diagnosed with diabetes and was unable to work for a significant period of time.
 Unfortunately, this coincided with a shift that was occurring in the printing industry as a whole.
-It was becoming more and more automated, almost eliminating the need for manual paper handlers; thus, Felix found himself out of a job.
+It was becoming more and more automated, almost eliminating the need for manual paper handlers; thus, when he was able to return to work, Felix found himself without a job to go back to.
 Not knowing what else to do and still suffering from complications due to his diabetes, Felix went to live with Felicia.
 Felicia reports that in the beginning, when he was only receiving a small unemployment check, his drinking subsided significantly, but then when he began receiving larger disability checks, he went back to drinking heavily.

 Felicia says that having Felix live with her wasn’t too much of a burden, as he stayed mostly in his room.
 He seemed depressed and unhappy most of the time, and she suspects that in 1993 he may have even tried to kill himself.
 Felicia does not elaborate on the details of what exactly happened, but says that Felix wound up in the hospital and was then discharged to a nursing home.
 He stayed in that particular facility for about a year before returning to live with Felicia.
 It was short-lived, however, because he needed so much more assistance than he had before, and Felicia, herself getting up in years, couldn’t help him or afford to hire anyone.

 Felix was determined to not go back to a nursing home, however, so he decided to move into the Lorali apartments on Lawrence Avenue on his own.
 This arrangement only lasted about three days, however, before he became dizzy and fell.
 Felicia says it is probably because he didn’t eat right.
-His eyesight, she says, is also so bad that he cannot correctly read the numbers on his insulin syringe.
+His eyesight, she says, was also so bad at that point that he could not correctly read the numbers on his insulin syringe.
 When admitted to the hospital again, his numbers were so severely off that his doctor would only agree to release him to a nursing home, saying that he was lucky to even be alive.

 (Originally written: July 1996)